 I pride myself on my “Bespoke” work and client commissions, having created many pieces for discerning clients Worldwide.

 The process should be exciting, fun and downright easy!

 However, due to the massive amount of enquiries I receive, I tend to be VERY DIRECT so please do not take offence at all if I ask straight-out questions.

-Occasionally my directness gets misinterpreted as ‘rudeness” – so if you are the type of person who is hyper-sensitive, then I am definitely not the jeweller for you!
+Occasionally my directness gets misinterpreted as ‘rudeness”.
+If you are the type of person who is hyper-sensitive, then I am definitely not the jeweller for you!

 So here are a few simple ways that you as the customer can make my life a little bit easier 🙂

 1: Have some idea – of WHAT you like and what you don’t like.

 It’s pointless emailing me saying “I really want you to design and make me a ring”…

 Try to reference styles of mine you like, colours you like, widths you like, surfaces-shiny, brushed, organic, rose gold, yellow gold, white gold…

 Be a little flexible with the design, I will be creating a ONE OFF for you, hence it will not be EXACTLY the same as the one you saw on my Facebook, Instagram or this website.

 Custom work is ALL about communication!

 2: Be REALISTIC regarding the design – I do not create anything that is not within my design style and my online images.
 For example, i won’t make a 3-claw sapphire ring like something you would see at Michael Hill, BlueNile, or anything mass produced.

 Chances are if you do that, I won’t respond.

 3: BUDGET – I need to know how much you want to spend-once again be realistic.
 Whilst I can often “tweak” things to reduce costs do not expect me to perform miracles.

 4: Tell me a bit ABOUT YOU – or the person it is being created for.

 Are they sporty, funky, romantic, ethical, or boho – do they like green, blue, or violet?

 That kind of thing really helps me out!